Are you in the market for a forklift but have questions about the price of new or used models?

 -

-Capacity: Like forklifts, the weight capacity of order pickers and pallet jacks can impact their prices.
-Higher weight capacities typically entail higher costs due to increased material requirements and capabilities.
+Capacity: As with forklifts, the weight capacity of order pickers and pallet jacks impacts their price.
+Higher capacities often require additional materials and engineering, leading to higher costs.

 -

-Fuel/Power Type: The choice of power source, whether electric, manual, or other, can affect pricing similarly to forklifts.
-Electric models may be more expensive upfront due to battery costs, while manual options may be more budget-friendly.
+Fuel/Power Type: Electric models tend to be more expensive upfront due to battery costs, while manual options are typically more budget-friendly.

 -

-Features and Accessories: Additional features and customizations, such as specialized attachments, ergonomic designs, and safety enhancements, can influence the pricing of order pickers and pallet jacks, mirroring the customization options available for forklifts.
+Features and Accessories: Customizations such as specialized attachments, ergonomic designs, and safety features can significantly influence pricing, much like with forklifts.

 Distinct Factors for Order Pickers and Pallet Jacks: